yungstarbeam1/L-SST-Language-Set-Shifting-Task/README.md

 The WCST uses colours, shapes, and numbers.
 L-SST uses **language**.

 That's not a small difference.
-Language processing pulls on a different set of cognitive resources — semantic memory, phonological awareness, lexical access.
+Language processing pulls on a different set of cognitive resources: semantic memory, phonological awareness, lexical access.
 By grounding the task in words, L-SST targets **linguistic cognitive control** specifically, making it useful for:

-- 🔬 Research on language & executive function
+-  Research on language & executive function
-- 🧪 Studies of bilingualism and cognitive flexibility
+-  Studies of bilingualism and cognitive flexibility
-- 🏥 Clinical screening for perseverative thinking
+-  Clinical screening for perseverative thinking
-- 🎓 Cognitive psychology coursework and demos
+-  Cognitive psychology coursework and demos

 ---